Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Discussion and outlook

-That DRL learns LQF in free-flow indicates that most of what the agent needs to learn, e.g. flushing the longest queue, is encoded in free-flow conditions.
-This is intuitive because in free-flow there are no spillbacks and thus the reward grows linearly with the state variable.
-Less intuitive is that in congestion DRL consistently learns SQF.
-Since the gradient information is not useful due to the \xxc, one would expect that it learns RND instead.
-Why this happens remains an open question, and might hold the clue to improving DRL methods in congestion.
+That DRL successfully learns LQF in free-flow conditions indicates that most of what the agent needs to learn, e.g. flushing the longest queue, is encoded in free flow.
+This might be intuitive considering that in free flow the reward tends to grow linearly with the state variables since there are no spillbacks.
+Less intuitive is that DRL consistently learns SQF in congestion.
+Since the gradient information tends to become less useful due to the \xxc, one would expect that it learns RND instead.
+Why this happens remains an open question, and might hold the key to improving DRL methods in moderate congestion.

-We have shown that networks with different parameters $\lambda, p$ and to a much lower extent $\delta$, exhibit very different responses to traffic signal control, and it is therefore imperative to parameterize them by at least $\lambda$ and $p$.
-While the \xx is true for all networks, other properties are not.
-Notably, we found that no control (i.e. random policy) can be an effective control strategy for a surprisingly large family of networks.
-Fig. \ref{BLsumm} summarizes the experiments in Figs.~\ref{MFDs} and \ref{MFDsp}, where one can see that in roughly 1/3 of the cases the MFD for LQF and RND policies overlap for any density level.